BP p.l.c. (BP) Stock Analysis

 What does BP p.l.c. do?

-Is BP a dividend stock?
+Is BP a good long-term investment?

 Research BP with AI in seconds